Universal Algebraic Methods for Constraint Satisfaction Problems: Introduction

 Algebraists have identified two quite different techniques for proving that a finite idempotent algebra is tractable.
 One, often called the ``local consistency algorithm,'' works for any finite algebra lying in an idempotent, congruence-meet-semidistributive variety (\sdm for short).
 See~\cite{MR2648455} or~\cite{MR2893395} for details.
 The other, informally called the ``few subpowers technique,'' applies to any finite idempotent algebra possessing an edge term~\cite{MR2678065}.
 Definitions of these terms appear in Section~\ref{ssec:edge-sdm}.

-While these two algorithms cover a wide class of interesting algebras, they are not enough to resolve the above conjecture.
-So the question is, what is the way forward from here?
-One might hope for an entirely new algorithm, but none seem to be on the horizon.
-Alternately, we can try to combine the two existing approaches in a way that captures the outstanding cases.
-Several researchers have investigated this idea.
+While these two algorithms cover a wide class of interesting algebras, they were not enough to resolve the full dichotomy conjecture above.
+Several researchers attempted to combine the two existing approaches in a way that captures the outstanding cases.
 In this paper, we do as well.

 For example, suppose that $\bA$ is a finite, idempotent algebra possessing a congruence, $\theta$, such that $\bA/\theta$ lies in an \sdm variety and every congruence class of $\theta$ has an edge term.
 It is not hard to show that $\bA$ has a Taylor term.
 Can local consistency be combined with few subpowers to prove that $\bA$ is tractable?